-The township is the most populous jurisdiction in Warren County with nearly 40,000 residents.
+The township is the most populous jurisdiction in Warren County with over 39,000 residents.
 The area's attractiveness has meant that the township continues to see a tremendous amount of growth.
-Over the last 10 years the community has added over 5,000 residents, according to the US Census Bureau.
-Since 2011, on average, the population has grown approximately 1.4% each year.
+Over the last 8 years the community has added over 4,000 residents, according to the US Census Bureau.
+Since 2010, on average, the population has grown approximately 1.4% each year.